-The employee may return to work earlier than the two-week quarantine period if the following has been fulfilled:
+The principal will consider the employee returning to work earlier than the two-week quarantine period if the following has been fulfilled:

-The employee has taken a COVID test once back in California (or place of residence) and has written proof of a negative COVID test and b.
+- a.
+The employee has taken a COVID test once back in California (or place of residence) and has written proof of a negative COVID test and - b.
 The employee has been in California (or place of residence) for 72 hours and free of any symptoms.